How Student Loan Benefits Can Help Retain Employees

 Matching Contributions for Student Loan Repayment

-The Secure Act 2.0, which President Biden signed into law late in 2022, is designed to encourage more American workers to save for retirement.
+The Secure Act 2.0, signed into law late in 2022, is designed to encourage more American workers to save for retirement.
 The act also formally authorizes matching contributions for student loan repayment, allowing companies to match employees’ qualified student loan payments with contributions to their retirement accounts, including 401(k)s, 403(b)s, SIMPLE IRAs, and government 457(b) plans.

 Many HR leaders see the benefit as a win-win for employees.
 It allows them to pay down student debt while still participating in retirement savings, hopefully starting at an early age.
 The provision also benefits employers looking to offer a creative benefit to retain and recruit workers, as it removes many of the preexisting legal barriers and administrative complexities that discouraged some companies from adopting a student loan repayment feature.